morimekta/providence/providence-config/src/site/markdown/index.md

   config writer, which in turns had a tendency of making the config files almost unreadable and a pretty unpopular task of managing.

-So what options do you have?
-None of the popular config markup languages support all of these four requirements.

-- `YAML`: Is a real structural config markup language.
-But is does not have native support for `1.` and `3.` And though it is no problem in merging multiple .yaml files, there is no real type-checking of the config input, which is pointing back to the problem in `1.`.
-- `JSON`: Is just a structured data markup language, so though `2.` is a given, there is no option for commenting, which makes is a bad option for config in the first place.
-But with `JsonMerge` and `JsonPatch` you get a pretty wide toolset for solving `4.`.
-And with `JsonSchema` the problem in `1.` can be partially solved.
-So unless you can generate `jackson` POJO classes from the JSON schema, this is a no-go.
-- `TOML`: Is similar to the windows INI files, but has more value typing in the config files, it is structured and has types in the config files themselves, but other than that falls pretty short.
-- If you want to have a schema-defined, structured, type-safe config, you can choose `thrift`, `protobuf` or `providence` serialized formats.
+If you want to have a schema-defined, structured, type-safe config, you can choose `thrift`, `protobuf` or `providence` serialized formats.
 All of these fills `1.`, `2.` and `3.` natively.
 And they all support a "simple" modularization by merging or "overloading" messages.
 Ignoring the "readable and writable config format" part, there is the problem of modularizing a schema-defined system like
 that: **Where is the definition for what module, and how do you merge them?**
 And here lies the whole reason for `providence-config`.

 If you want to have a config that is type-safe both in the written config file input to the parser, to the code that uses that config, using a model builder